 The startup MoodLogic was creating a new way for people to discover music.
 They had a big and complex set of data, but no intuitive or understandable way for the casual listener to use it.
 After a deeply collaborative research phase, Triplecode developed of a set of interfaces that emulated the way people use music.
 The results classified songs in terms of moods and listening environments, and gave a hands-on and fluid experience for exploring the data.
 More

 Open Innovation to transform an organization

 BMW Group wanted to harness the talent of all its employees so they could contribute their knowledge on design challenges throughout the company.
-For this significant project we performed extensive research, developed future vision scenarios, and built an enterprise-scale set of open innovation tools for idea generation and management.
+For this significant project I worked with BMW to perform extensive research, develop future vision scenarios, and build an enterprise-scale set of open innovation tools for idea generation and management.

 Developing & communicating new possibilities